 This year’s honored sophomores, juniors, seniors, and recent graduates are funded for international travel, language acquisition, and teaching abroad

-TACOMA, Wash. – Nine students and recent alumni of University of Puget Sound have been awarded prestigious national scholarships/fellowships and will teach, travel, or attend an intensive overseas language and cultural immersion program in countries including Argentina, Spain, France, and Taiwan.
+TACOMA, Wash. – Ten students and recent alumni of University of Puget Sound have been awarded prestigious national scholarships/fellowships and will teach, travel, or attend an intensive overseas language and cultural immersion program in countries including Argentina, Spain, France, and Taiwan.

-This year’s awards include: one Watson Fellowship, which funds a year of independent exploration outside the United States; three Fulbright English Teaching Assistant Awards, which place students in classrooms overseas to assist in teaching English; two Critical Language Scholarships, which send students abroad to engage with a different culture and language; a French Language Teaching Scholarship, which sends students to help teach English in French classrooms; a Spanish Government Teaching Assistantship, which supports an academic year in Spain assisting a classroom teacher; and a Freeman-Asia Award, which provides assistance for students to study in East and Southeast Asia.
+This year’s awards include: one Watson Fellowship, which funds a year of independent exploration outside the United States; four Fulbright English Teaching Assistant Awards, which place students in classrooms overseas to assist in teaching English; two Critical Language Scholarships, which send students abroad to engage with a different culture and language; a French Language Teaching Scholarship, which sends students to help teach English in French classrooms; a Spanish Government Teaching Assistantship, which supports an academic year in Spain assisting a classroom teacher; and a Freeman-Asia Award, which provides assistance for students to study in East and Southeast Asia.

 “These students have been awarded prestigious opportunities through diligent work even before the application process began,” said Kelli Delaney, associate director of fellowships and academic advising at Puget Sound.
 “That work included taking academically challenging classes, volunteering, learning languages, and being involved in the community through activities such as internships, research, leadership roles on campus and off, part-time jobs, and music groups.
 These awards give them the opportunity to explore the next steps in their life stories.”

 Keaohuana Rivera-Leong ’18